NSLS2/holoscan-framework/README.md

 # holoscan-framework

 ## Prerequisites
-ptycho backend code repo should be cloned to a folder placed one level above the folder containing the current repo, e.g.:
+Both ptycho_gui and ptycho repos should be cloned to a folder placed one level above the folder containing the current repo, e.g.:

 ```
 <some folder>
     |---/ptycho/
+    |---/ptycho_gui/
     |---/holoscan-framework/
 ```